KEY POINTS

 1st Energy

-1st Energy markets itself as an Australian-based provider according to its website, with business energy company, Shell Energy, holding a minor stake in it.
+1st Energy markets itself as an Australian-based provider according to its website, with business energy company, Shell Energy, owning a minor stake.

 Does it matter if an energy company is Australian owned?